qizhong19920114/UsabilityDataLogger_iOS/README.md

 ### need to cd to /Applications then chmod -R 777 to give permission to write data to Calender, Photo and Slideshow app.

 ## Testing the app
 Here comes our testing drive.
 Please fasten your seat belt.

+On the 'Analysis' tab, in order to refresh, drag the page down to 1/4 of the screen and hold for 1 second before releasing.